KRFOSS/kali-docs/development/rebuilding-a-package-from-source/index.md

 ## Install the New Package

-If the build completes without errors, you'll be able to install your newly-created package with **dpkg**.
+If the build completes without errors, you'll be able to install your newly-created package with **dpkg**:

 ```console
 kali@kali:~$ sudo dpkg -i ../libfreefare*.deb